chsievers/write-you-a-haskell/000_introduction.md

     In the expression: True && "false"
     In an equation for `it': it = True && "false"
 ```
+*** The difference is not very obvious in this example.
+*** Probably it's better to define a function and run it, and then show
+*** that haskell already rejects the function definition.

 Catching minor type mismatch errors is the simplest example of usage, although
 they occur extremely frequently as we humans are quite fallible in our reasoning